GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

   1.0000e-01 -4.0000e-04 1.0000e-04 1.0000e-04 -1.6000e+07 -1.0000e+07 -1.0000e+07 1.0000e+00 0.0000e+00
   ...

-Please note that the file contains two columns for radial strain (``radial_strain_1`` and ``radial_strain_2``) and two columns for radial stress (``radial_stress_1`` and ``radial_stress_2``).
+Note that the file contains two columns for radial strains (``radial_strain_1`` and ``radial_strain_2``) and two columns for radial stresses (``radial_stress_1`` and ``radial_stress_2``).
 For isotropic materials, the stresses and strains along the two radial axes would be the same.
-However, the stresses and strains in the radial directions could potentially differ for the cases with anisotropic materials and true-triaxial loading conditions.
+However, the stresses and strains in the radial directions can differ for cases with anisotropic materials and true-triaxial loading conditions.

 This output file can be processed and visualized using any tools.
-As an example, with the provided python script, the simulated stress-strain curve, p-q diagram and relationship between volumetric strain and axial strain can be plotted, which could be then validated with experimental observations:
+As an example here, with the provided Python script, the simulated stress-strain curve, p-q diagram and relationship between volumetric strain and axial strain are plotted, and used to validate results against experimental observations:

 .. plot:: docs/sphinx/basicExamples/triaxialDriver/triaxialDriverFigure.py